Skip to main content

 The skills lab allows you to develop your assessment and intervention skills and other skills such as mentoring, teaching and providing reflective supervision in a real-life setting.
 It has been designed to be a multi-functional space which can be changed according to the simulated activities required.

 The skills lab is divided into several sections including:

-Our Kingston Hill campus offers you modern facilities and include well-equipped laboratories where you can practise within a safe environment.
+Our Kingston Hill campus offers you modern facilities and includes well-equipped laboratories where you can practise within a safe environment.
 Our new simulation suite houses all the equipment needed to develop clinical practice skills.

 This versatile space can be used for simulated home settings or a delivery suite setting.
-It also has a range of equipment, including a birthing pool, birthing mattresses, manikins, resuscitaires and exercise balls for you to learn with.
+It also has a range of equipment, including a birthing pool, birthing mattresses, manikins, Resuscitaires and exercise balls for you to learn with.

 Our forensic science students have access to the scene-of-the-crime house.
 This enables students to gain real-world practical experience using both specialist equipment and precise techniques to obtain and preserve samples and evidence from the scene of a crime.
 The facility is a real semi-detached house, located on-site at Penrhyn Road campus.
 Its five rooms contain mock crime scenes, including burglary, arson, assault and sexual crime.
 Students have to pick up evidence carefully and transport it back to the labs for preservation and analysis.
 Even the garden contains evidence and is used by the forensic team's archaeologist for teaching.

 In addition to this we have a crime laboratory for trace evidence analysis and state-of-the-art analytical equipment for the detection of legal and illegal drugs of abuse.